 The surface to be glued must be sound, thoroughly dry, clean and free of dust, wood chips and oil.

 Press Gluing.
 Gluing with the use of a press is the safest method.
 Conventional adhesives normally applied to laminates are recommended (vinyl glue, formol urea glue, etc...).
 When gluing with a hot press, do not exceed 60°C. Above that temperature, there would be risks of creating tension harmful to effective adhesion.

-Gluing without a press.
+Gluing without a press (for small surfaces only).
 A number of neoprene glues available on the market may be used.
 Glue at an ambient temperature of between 18°C and 22°C with a 40 to 60% relative humidity rating.
 Dry heat is an advantage, cold delays evaporation of the solvents, while overly high humidity can cause harmful condensation.